This post is also available in: Español

 Great Puerto Rico Jazz Jam

 This was our first Puerto Rico Jazz Jam concert, and my wife Ivonne and I certainly enjoyed it.
-This is clearly a quality event, and as William Cepeda pointed out, “it takes a lot of work to put this together (referring to the work Humberto Ramirez puts in organizing this event).
+This is clearly a quality event, and as William Cepeda pointed out, “it takes a lot of work to put this together (referring to the work Humberto Ramirez puts into organizing this event).
 Performing the music is the easy part.”

 We were lucky to be there and enjoyed every moment of the evening.
 Being held in the historic Teatro Tapia in Old San Juan, this is an event not to be missed.
 Count us in for next year!